denten-books/plain-text/1-metaphor.md

 in *The Interface Effect*, the nature of the interface stems from the incompatibility between incommensurate systems [@galloway_interface_2012, viii].
 The interface is also a metaphor that transports structure from one entity to the other, at the point of contact between human and machine.
-In this chapter, we will begin to unpack the interface metaphor.
+Our goal in this chapter, is to unpack the interface metaphor.
+We must begin to separate the resemblance from the designation: the apparent shape from a command in the imperative.

 ### 1.1 Intro to Interface Metaphor

 In the language of cognitive metaphor theory, the kind of interface metaphors that we have been discussing so far go under the name of *structural metaphors*.
 "Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote [@lakoff_metaphors_1980, 61].
 Grounded in "systematic correlations within our experience," they transfer organizing principles from one domain to another.
 Thus to say something like "time is